Limbochromis

 Limbochromis robertsi is a species of cichlid endemic to Ghana where it is found in the upper reaches of the Pra River Basin.
 This species has been recorded reaching a maximum length of 10 cm TL.
 It is currently the only known member of its genus.
 The specific name honours the American ichthyologist Tyson R. Roberts who collected the type.
+Deforestation driven by increased agriculture and small-scale mining operations has reduced the total population of this species by approximately 90% from the early 1990s to 2018.